OjasRamwala/Object-Detection_SSD/README.md

                           (I)Detection of Dogs jumping on a ground.
                           (II)Detection of Horses galloping in one of the most magical places in the world.

 SSD will divide the image into segments.
-Make boxes around these segments.Each box individually predicts whether the object is present in it or not.
+Make boxes around these segments.
+Each box individually predicts whether the object is present in it or not.
 Also predicts where the object is present in the image.

 Faster R-CNN uses a region proposal network to create boundary boxes and utilizes those boxes to classify objects.